Ioannis-G/tha-ta-ftiaxei/README.md

 # Tha Ta Ftiaxei

-«Θα Τα Φτιάξει» (lit.
-"It'll Fix Them") is a rather simple tool that processes GeoJSON Files, converts geometry coordinates to DMS format and, depending on the geometry type, formats them in a way to assist mainly with TopSky and GroundRadar Map Development.
+Tha ta Ftiaxei is a rather simple tool that processes GeoJSON Files, converts geometry coordinates to DMS format and, depending on the geometry type, formats them in a way to assist mainly with TopSky and GroundRadar Map Development.

 ### Prerequisites